Graduation

 The Admissions Office requires:

-• An official transfer transcript, including any final course grades, must be submiitted to the Admissions Office by the SH grade deadline, as published in the Academic Calendar, to articulate the coursework to the SH academic record.
+• An official transfer transcript, including any final course grades, must be submitted to the Admissions Office by the SHSU grade deadline, as published in the Academic Calendar, to articulate the coursework to the SHSU academic record.
 The student should notify the Admissions Office and the Graduation Team (Graduation) in the Registrar’s Office upon submission of the transfer transcript.

-Warning: Transfer grades not arriving by the final grade deadline date for a degree candidate will result in no degree awarded.
-Student will be required to re-apply for graduation and pay the application fee for the next term.
-Degrees are not awarded for students without an application for graduation on file with the Registrar within the term of degree completion.
+Warning: Transfer grades not arriving by the final grade deadline will result in no degree awarded.
+Students will be required to re-apply for graduation and pay the application fee in a subsequent term.
+Degrees are not awarded to students without an application for graduation on file with the Registrar's Office within the term of degree completion.

 Tuition Rebate for Undergraduates

-A tuition rebate program was created by Senate Bill 1907, 75th Texas Legislature.
-The Texas Education Code §54.0065 authorizes qualified undergraduate students receive up to $1,000 in tuition rebate upon completion of an undergraduate baccalaureate degree.
+The tuition rebate program was created by Senate Bill 1907, 75th Texas Legislature.
+The Texas Education Code §54.0065 authorizes qualified undergraduate students to receive up to $1,000 in tuition rebate upon completing an undergraduate baccalaureate degree.

-The purpose of this program is to provide tuition rebates that will provide a financial incentive for students to prepare for university studies while completing their high school work, avail themselves of academic counseling, make early career decisions, and complete their baccalaureate studies with as few extraneous courses as possible, minimizing the number of courses taken by students results in financial savings to students, parents, and the state.
-To remain on track to earn the rebate at Sam Houston State University, it is important to meet and follow course completion advisement from an academic advisor in the Sam Center.
+This program aims to provide a financial incentive for you to complete a bachelor's degree efficiently, taking as few courses outside your degree plan as possible.
+The program's goal is to minimize the number of courses you take -- saving money for you, your parents, and the State of Texas.
+To remain on track to earn the rebate at Sam Houston State University, it is important to meet and follow course completion advisement from an academic advisor.
 Repeated and Q-dropped course hours are calculated as attempted hours and could negatively affect the awarding of the tuition rebate.

-Students are required to apply for the rebate during the term in which the student plans to graduate.
+Students are required to apply for the rebate during the term in which they plan to graduate.
 The Tuition Rebate Application is available online.
+Visit the College for All Texans website for more details.

 Graduation with Special Recognition

-Undergraduate students who achieve exceptional academic perfomance are honored with special recognition during thier graduation ceremony.
-Graduates who have achieved undergraduate academic excellence at the University receive a gold cord at graduation to reflect this achievement.
-The gold cord indicates one of the following academic achievements: Summa Cum Laude, Magna Cum Laude, Cum Laude.
+Undergraduate students who achieve exceptional academic performance are honored with special recognition during their graduation ceremony.
+Graduates who have achieved undergraduate academic excellence at the university receive a gold cord at graduation to reflect this achievement.
+The gold cord indicates one of the following Latin Honors academic achievements: Summa Cum Laude, Magna Cum Laude, Cum Laude.

 Degrees conferred Cum Laude, Magna Cum Laude, and Summa Cum Laude reflect an outstanding grade point average with a minimum of 30 semester credit hours earned in residence at Sam Houston State University, with no fewer than 24 hours being advanced course work.
 To qualify for these honors, students must meet the GPA requirements in both the SHSU and overall (transfer and SHSU combined) GPA.
 The distinction and corresponding grade point averages are: